Leo Komarov

-Leonid Aleksandrovich Komarov (Леонид Александрович Комаров, Leonid "Leo" Aleksandrovitš Komarov; born 23 January 1987) is a professional ice hockey centre.
+Leonid Aleksandrovich Komarov (Леонид Александрович Комаров, Leonid "Leo" Aleksandrovitš Komarov; born 23 January 1987) is an Estonian-born Finnish professional ice hockey player who is a forward for Kiekko-Espoo of the Liiga.

 Born to an ethnic Russian–Finnish family with Ingrian background in Estonia, and raised in Finland, Komarov plays for Finland internationally.
 A natural centre early in his career, Komarov has made the transition to being able to play all three forward positions.

-Although Komarov was raised in Finland, he is the first-ever NHL player who was born in Estonia.
 Komarov was a member of the gold medal-winning Finnish national teams in the 2011 IIHF World Championship and 2022 Winter Olympics.

 Playing career

 After playing with different junior teams, Komarov began his professional career in the Finnish SM-liiga with Ässät.
 Komarov won a silver medal with Ässät in 2006.
-After his season with Ässät, he was chosen in the sixth round of the 2006 NHL Entry Draft, 180th overall, by the Toronto Maple Leafs. after the 2005–06 season with Ässät, Komarov moved to the Lahti Pelicans.
+After his season with Ässät, he was chosen in the sixth round of the 2006 NHL entry draft, 180th overall, by the Toronto Maple Leafs. after the 2005–06 season with Ässät, Komarov moved to the Lahti Pelicans.

 Komarov captained Finland at the 2007 World Junior Ice Hockey Championships in Leksand and Mora, Sweden.

 During the 2009–10 season, Komarov played with Dynamo Moscow of the Kontinental Hockey League (KHL).

 Komarov won a gold medal with Finland at the 2011 IIHF World Championships in Bratislava and Košice, Slovakia.

 Komarov screens Ján Lašák during a KHL game in 2011.

 Komarov with the Toronto Maple Leafs during the 2017 Stanley Cup playoffs.

 In May 2012, Komarov agreed to a contract with the Toronto Maple Leafs for the 2012–13 season.
 The reported value of his contract was $1.2 million, including bonuses.
 He played his first career NHL game on 19 January 2013, and he scored his first NHL goal (a game-winner) against the Montreal Canadiens on 9 February 2013.

 After one season with the Maple Leafs, Komarov left the NHL to sign a one-year contract to return with Dynamo Moscow in June 2013, with the ambition to make the Finnish 2014 Winter Olympic squad in a more offensive role with Dynamo; he made the roster, also serving as an alternate captain.

 Despite signing with Dynamo Moscow, Komarov said he was not done with the NHL, and one year later, on 1 July 2014, he signed a four-year deal worth $2.9 million per season to return to the Maple Leafs.
 Komarov played well following the signing, recording 4 goals and 16 assists in his first 23 games of the season, as well as 99 hits, enough for third in the NHL as of late November.
 However, a blindside hit from former Dynamo Moscow linemate Alexander Ovechkin on 29 November left Komarov with concussion issues, and he would score at a lackluster pace for the rest of the season.